python/cpython/Doc/library/profile.rst

    filename:lineno(function)
       provides the respective data of each function

    When there are two numbers in the first column (for example, ``43/3``), then the latter is the number of primitive calls, and the former is the actual number of calls.
 Note that when the function does not recurse, these two values are the same, and only the single figure is printed.
+For information on the sort argument, refer to :meth:`pstats.Stats.sort_stats`.

 .. function:: runctx(command, globals, locals[, filename])